flatpickles/convergence/README.md

   - presence_penalty instead of asking for no repeats in prompt?
   - Experiment with system definition (instead of putting everything in 'user')
   - Fine tuning?
-- Error page and/or redirect everythign to home
+- Error page and/or redirect everything to home

 ## Ideas